sunshine-protocol/sunshine/README.md

 ## Build DAOs with Substrate <a name = "y"></a>

+By providing a modular and extensible toolbox for building high-performance blockchains, Substrate is *perfect* for implementing decentralized autonomous organizations (DAOs)!

+The runtime logic is encoded in [Rust](https://www.parity.io/why-rust/) and compiled down to a [WASM binary blob](https://medium.com/polkadot-network/wasm-on-the-blockchain-the-lesser-evil-da8d7c6ef6bd)that is stored on-chain.
+This architecture facilitates upgrades according to the consensus protocol chosen by developers.
+Because the consensus logic is included in the runtime, it can also be upgraded (*metagovernance* capabilities).
+This flexibility allows Substrate DAppchains to evolve and easily incorporate modern research into the runtime logic.

-Substrate is marketed as the *blockchain framework for innovators*.
-But what can or should you build with Substrate?
-Here, I'll make the argument that you should **build with Substrate when you want to build a community around your decentralized application/mechanism**.
+Substrate is admittedly overkill for independent timestamps, simple token transfers, and other basic blockchain use cases.
+However, where Substrate really shines is helping developers build high performance mechanisms for decentralized coordination.
+A good rule of thumb is to **use Substrate when you want to build a community around your mechanism**.

-The [Cryptokitties](https://github.com/shawntabrizi/substrate-collectables-workshop) and [TCR](https://github.com/parity-samples/substrate-tcr) tutorials helped us become acclimated to development in the context of the Substrate Runtime Module Library.
-By demonstrating useful patterns in practice, these tutorials help developers struggling to **overcome the steep learning curve that comes with coding in Rust**.

-Still, some people may not be convinced that overcoming this learning curve is worth it.
-It is true

-* **use Substrate when you want to build a community around your incentive mechanism**

-* Smart contract platforms are generally useful for leveraging composability and network effects (ie interacting with external smart contracts and requiring continuous external calls)
-* However, DAOs are pretty much self-contained; they operate independently and do not require external interaction outside of the defined smart contract suite
-* This smart contract suite can actually be abstracted into the module-style organization used to code with Substrate...moreover, it is actually better to do this than to deploy on smart contract platforms

-*Upgradability*
+**Upgradability**
 * increased flexibility wrt upgrades mitigates the damage of attacks like TheDAO
 * also allows the DAO to improve its governance in the future, incorporate privacy-enhancing protocols, etc.

 **Siloing Economic Interactions**
 * interacting with the DAO on Substrate does not carry the risk of incurring high fees when another application/DAO experiences high demand (like how Cryptokitties `=>` state bloat `=>` high fees)
     * this implies a smaller attack surface for economic security (as long as the developer careful with the balance of resources and costs)

-**Rust >> Solidity**
+**Rust is better than Solidity**
-* Rust is safer and more well vetted than Solidity; doesn't come with all of the annoying quirks of working with the EVM
+* Rust is **safer** and more well vetted than Solidity; doesn't come with all of the annoying quirks of working with the EVM
     * [Towards a Brighter Future for Smart Contracts]() by Jack Fransham
     * [Why Write Smart Contracts in Rust]() by Jack Fransham
+* Rust's language ecosystem is growing independently of Solidity, thereby enabling Substrate projects to benefit from these network e

 * Some concluding sentence that encourages developers building economic mechanisms to experiment with Substrate
     * Radical Markets specifically (Liberal Radicalism, Quadratic Signalling)